 Your Impact, Doubled

-Thanks to the generosity of two lead families, your gift can go even further.
+Thanks to the generosity of two families, your gift can go even further.
 Christie and Clint Bybee have pledged to match contributions up to $1 million, and Carolyn and Jack Long will match up to $3 million.
 Together, they’re encouraging others to join the Breakthrough community and stretch their giving – just as Breakthrough students stretch every day to achieve their dreams.
-Qualified gifts*, payable over one to five years, will be matched dollar-for-dollar, doubling the impact of your investment.
+Qualified gifts, payable over one to five years, will be matched dollar-for-dollar, doubling the impact of your investment.

 CAMPAIGN COMMITTEE